woprd/ctfs/adfcsa/csc2024/bitbybit/README.md

 ### Step 2: Detailed Analysis

 At this point we switched to Python/scapy to explore the packets.
+Explanation in comments:

 ```python
 # main.py